Hans-Agne Jakobsson Smoked Globes Chandelier

 Hans-Agne Jakobsson also had companies abroad: In The Netherlands it was Svera – Hans-Agne Jakobsson Nederland N.V.
 It was located at The Hague.
 Other seats from the company were located in Paris, France, Darmstadt, Germany.
 Barcelona, Spain, Stäfa, Switzerland, Oslo, Norway and of course Stockholm, Sweden.
 There was also a showroom in Toronto, Canada.

-Also Koninklijke Philips N.V. from The Netherlands had some lamps by Jakobsson in their catalogue.
+Also Koninklijke Philips N.V. from The Netherlands had some Jakobsson lamps in their catalogue.
 Presumably also a few other companies.

-Hans-Agne Jakobsson died in 2009 at the age of 90.
+Hans-Agne Jakobsson passed away in 2009 at the age of 90.
 His closest family are his wife Lisa and their children, Karin and Ola.

 Markaryd is an urban area in Sweden with some 4000 inhabitants (2016).